RachanaKummar/Face-recognition-using-face-recognition-library/README.md

 Step 15) Using imshow we are displaying the output.

-This method can be used for recognising frontal images, non-frontal images, faces in dim light and for blocked faces.
+This method can be used for recognising frontal images, non-frontal images, faces in dim light and also if the face is blocked.